-I love the idea of a greenhouse or conservatory as a living space.
+I love the idea of a greenhouse or conservatory style in a living space.
 In fact, that my future dream home in my head has one.
 There’s something about bringing the outdoors in in the bitterest season of the year that seems so calming and lush.
-I think even if we don’t have the means to have one of those full on beauties we salivate after in Pinterest.
+I know plants make me happy and calm.

 Bringing it into your home can be as simple as adding a few more plants and cloches.
 If you have allergies, you can even bring in some faux plants, I won’t tell!